hubleto/help/v0/book/content/pages/en/user-guide/crm.md

   * Maintain a central database of customers and contacts.
   * Track interactions and communication.
   * Have all documents and events linked to the right people or companies.
-  * Evaluate results using reports and dashboard.
+  * Evaluate results using reports and dashboards.

 ## Table of contents